Unsung (TV series): Reception

-As of 2010, Unsung has enjoyed steady growth, particularly in African-American households, as each season has aired.

 After four seasons, Unsung won an NAACP Image Award in the "Outstanding Information Series or Special" category.
 Others nominated in this category for 2011 were Anderson Cooper 360° and Washington Watch with Roland Martin.
 And as of 2018, the series has garnered six NAACP Image Awards.

-The Unsung series has provided a platform for artists to tell their own stories as well as given a sense of closure to both the series' fans and the families of the artists who have died, as in the case of Roger Troutman of Zapp.
-Troutman's brother stated that the public was finally realized the uncertainty about what happened between Roger and Larry Troutman the fatal morning of the 1999 incident that led to death.

-While the show has enjoyed strong ratings and critical acclaim, it has also on occasion been criticized for not including some important facts.
-Jody Watley underscored these assessments in a series of YouTube videos made after the Shalamar episode premiered.
-(Shalamar was a popular R&B group which included Watley among its members).
-Similarly, some relatives of David Ruffin made their complaints known after his Unsung episode premiered.
 Recording artist Stephanie Mills has stated she is not a fan of the show.
 She admits that she has been approached by producers of the series to either be a commentator or the star of an episode, but she denied their requests.
 She does not believe she is "unsung".